JSBSim-Team/jsbsim/joss_paper/paper.md

 [An example of script file would be appropriate]

 JSBSim has been in development since 1996; in 2018, its codebase was moved to GitHub under the organization JSBSim-Team.
+To date more than 60 different contributors have contributed to the codebase.

 # Use Cases and Research Applications